RA-Company/ctd/README.md

   - ctx: The context for the request, allowing for cancellation and timeouts.

 Returns:
-  - A pointer to a slice of OperatorGroup containing the list of operator groups.
+  - A slice of OperatorGroup containing the list of operator groups.
   - An error if the request fails or if the response is invalid.
 </details>